 The Nominating Committee, as provided for in S11.01.06.

 Synod Council committees, as provided for in S11.01.07

 S11.01.02.
 Eligibility/qualifications for committee service.
-Other than the bishop ex officio, no person shall concurrently be a member of more than one of the Standing Committees as defined in S11.01.10.
+Other than the bishop ex officio, no person shall concurrently be a member of more than one of the Standing Committees. as defined in S11.01.10.
 The standing committees are the Consultation Committee, the Committee on Discipline, and committees relating to the office of the bishop: the Ministry Committee and the Constitution Review Committee.
 This provision is also subject to the provisions of S11.02.01 (Consultation Committee), and S11.03.01 (Committee on Discipline).
 Unless otherwise designated by the bishop, persons who are members in good standing in a congregation of this synod are eligible for committee service.

 S11.01.03.
 General provisions pertaining to committees.
 Except as the bylaws may otherwise provide or require with reference to committees of the Synod Assembly, the Nominating Committee, Synod Council committees, the Consultation Committee, the Committee on Discipline, and any Task Force or other Temporary Committee, the provisions of this bylaw apply to the committees of this synod.